FAQ for Maker Commons 3D Printing

 Is the 3D printing service free to Penn State students and faculty?

 Yes.
 In the 3DPrinterOS Cloud Slicing system there will be reference to 3D printing credits represented as “Balance: $25.00,” for example.
 While this is represented using US dollars, we are not charging the user.
 The 25 credit amount applies to when the user first logs into 3D Printer OS and will not be automatically restored each semester, but more credits can be requested.
-More info on the new credits system and requesting credits in another answer.
+Additional Information is below.

 Do we submit our print requests online?